-I’m a writer, radio producer, sound designer and academic who was founder of the Radio Art group Noiseless Blackboard Eraser and an Associate Member of the New York theatre company The Wooster Group.
+I’m a writer, radio producer, sound designer and academic who was an Associate Member of the New York theatre company The Wooster Group, commissioner for the London radio station Resonance 104.4FM and creator of the multi-award winning drama series Blood Culture.
 I gained my PhD in Creative Writing from Bath Spa University in 2011.
-Currently I am working at the University of Brighton and acting as Commissioning Editor for the London radio station Resonance 104.4FM.
-I live in Brighton with my extremely verbose and noisy, but fundamentally friendly, family
+Currently I am working at the University of Brighton as an academic and am developing a range of audio and immersive projects for digital media and broad.
+I live in Brighton with my extremely verbose and noisy, but fundamentally friendly, family.

 This page presents a short summary of my activities, toggle the headings to read more on each subject.
 There is a link to my full CV below and the ‘Works‘ and ‘Papers’ pages on this site present excerpts and clips from a selection of my academic and production output.

-Between 1996 and 2000 I worked with The Wooster Group as producer of a sequence of plays for BBC Radio 3 (The Emperor Jones, Phèdre and The Peggy Carstairs Report) .
+I worked with The Wooster Group from 1996 to 2000 as producer of a sequence of plays for BBC Radio 3 (The Emperor Jones, Phèdre and The Peggy Carstairs Report) .
 In 1999 I recorded two documentaries with Yoko Ono for BBC Radio 3, the first time she’d spoken at length to the British media for over 20 years.
 In 2001 I wrote a serialisation of John Wyndham’s The Day of the Triffids for the BBC WorldService.
 My work in radio and theatre has earned a number of awards including two Sony Radio Academy Awards and a Prix Marulić..
 I have also worked in commercial radio and made radio commercials winning awards for my production of HEA backed drug information and safe sex advertising.

 Theatre, Transmedia and Writing